 Mexican fan palm trimming cost

 Not really.
 Regular trees like Oak trees or Pine trees do respond well to a prune and will shoot out new growth immediately after a prune.
 In the case of palm trees, pruning will not make a big difference.
-The reason being that palm trees cycle through leaves at a fast rate.
-For a regular tree to grow a new branch, they need to support their current canopy mass THEN add to it with new branches.
+The reason is that palm trees cycle through leaves at a fast rate.
+For a regular tree to grow a new branch, it needs to support its current canopy mass and THEN add to it with new branches.
 Palm trees only ever have 12 – 40 leaves/ fronds at any one time.
 They shed those leaves before growing new ones.
 Cutting them off won’t make this process work any faster.

 As long as the tree trimming service has access to the palm trees that need pruning, you will not need to be there when the job is being done.
 Tree services understand that customers need to work and are normally happy to do the job and swing past later for payment.

 In most cases yes.
-Most self-respecting arborist will include the waste removal in with the price.
-There are done dodgy operators out there like in any trade so I would get them to specify on the quote they the waste removal will be included in the pruning cost.
+Most self-respecting arborists will include the waste removal in the price.
+There are done dodgy operators out there like in any trade so I would get them to specify on the quote that the waste removal will be included in the pruning cost.

 Palm trees are very resilient and are not phased if you decide to leave the dead fronds on the tree It does look ugly and can be a fire hazard, but it will not affect the health of the tree.
 A good trim is recommended every year or two.

 Your palm tree will die if you cut the top off.
-Palm tress grow a bit like the bud of a flower.
-New fronds sprout from the center in a life long cycle which sees the palm trees trunk extend skyward as each new layer of fronts grow and die.
-If you were to remove the whole top of the palm tree is will not survive.
+Palm trees grow a bit like the bud of a flower.
+New fronds sprout from the center in a lifelong cycle which sees the palm trees trunk extend skyward as each new layer of fronts grows and dies.
+If you were to remove the whole top of the palm tree it would not survive.

 Cost to trim a tree – Notes and General Information